WTCSC/socket-to-em-caitlynn/README.md

 And add better documentation lmao

-Fix the error where public messages will send into private ones if possible (~line 38)
+Fix all of the bugs
+- improper message filtering
+- colored messages not showing
+- probably more